A Centralized Multi-stage Non-parametric Learning Algorithm for Opportunistic Spectrum Access: Concluding Remarks

-In this paper, we proposed a multi-stage non-paramteric learning method for spectrum access in a cognitive radio network for IoT devices.
-For assigning channels to the IoT devices, we combined a traditional AI technique, hill climbing with an $\epsilon$-greedy exploration strategy.
-Then, a non-parametric Bayesian learning method using the Dirichlet prior was employed to estimatethe distribution of the residual primary OFF time, which in turn was used to predict the number of frames for which one can skip sensing the channel.
-Further, to leverage a given threshold for collision, we adaptively trade-off transmitting until collision and choosing the time to skip from the learnt OFF time distribution by employing a stochastic approximation method, SPSA.
-We show through exhaustive simulations that the proposed method requires significantly lesser number of channel sensings and achieves comparable throughput while adhering to the collision threshold imposed when compared to the traditional method.
-In an energy constrained scenario, this helps in improving the energy efficiency of the IoT devices.
+In this work, a centralized multi-stage algorithm was proposed for a cognitive radio network consisting of multiple SUs.
+Firstly, to assign an SU to a suitable channel, a hill climbing approach was advocated to lessen the computational burden of conducting a brute force search through all SU-channel combinations.
+Once a channel was assigned, a non-parametric Bayesian learning method using the Dirichlet prior was employed to estimate the distribution of the residual primary OFF time, which in turn was used to predict the number of frames for which one can skip sensing the channel.
+Further, to leverage a given threshold for collision, we adaptively trade-off transmitting until collision and choosing the time to skip from the learnt OFF time distribution by employing a stochastic approximation method, FDSA.
+We show through exhaustive simulations that the proposed method requires significantly lesser number of channel sensings and achieves comparable throughput while adhering to the collision threshold imposed when compared to the method which senses every frame.
+In an energy constrained scenario, this helps in improving the energy efficiency of the SUs without sacrificing spectrum efficiency.

-As the IoT ecosystem grows, we will see more resource constrained devices getting into the network.
-Cognitive capabilities should be built into these networks, either into the devices themselves or as a central entity to respond to the rapidly evolving requirements of the heterogeneous collection of devices.
-In this paper, we presented a centralized learning algorithm where the intelligence is embedded in a central entity.
-Application of distributed learning techniques which are energy efficient could further help the devices to be more autonomous and the network to be more flexible.
-We believe that further effort towards the development of energy efficient AI/RL techniques for edge devices can substantially contribute to the improvement of IoT networks.
+In this work, as we focus on the scenario where the number of secondary devices connecting to the network is greater than the number of channels, we advocate a centralized structure where the central node is responsible for coordination.
+Application of distributed learning techniques which are energy efficient could further help the devices to be more autonomous and the network to be more flexible for networks with lesser secondary devices.
+We believe that further effort towards the development of energy efficient AI/RL techniques for edge devices can substantially contribute to the improvement of CRNs.